A hidden symmetry of conformally invariant Lagrangians: Examples

+The proposed metric independent definition of conformal invariance becomes particularly useful when dealing with non-metric theories, i.e.\ with models in which the spacetime metric tensor is a derived quantity, not a fundamental one.

-\begin{Rem} A simple example for a model in which the metric tensor is not a fundamental quantity can be readily given with spinorial formulation \cite{wald1984, penrose1984} of general relativity.
+\begin{Rem} A simple example for a model in which the metric tensor is not a fundamental quantity can be readily given with spinorial formulation \cite{wald1984,penrose1984} of conformally invariant version of general relativity.
 In that approach, one has a spinor bundle $S(M)$ with two complex dimensional fibers over the real four manifold $M$.
-The Lagrange form is the spinorial representation of the Einstein-Hilbert Lagrangian:
+The Lagrange form is the spinorial representation of the conformally invariant Einstein-Hilbert Lagrangian (see also Eq.(\ref{eh})):